Top 13 Scariest Moments in Disney's Animated Movies

 This really made you realise that when you aren't useful to someone anymore, they are more than likely to discard you.
 This might be one of the scenes in Disney that affected me more as an adult than as a child.

 3. The Monsters in the Forest (Snow White and the Seven Dwarfs, 1937)

 Snow White makes the top 13 scariest moments yet again with the scene that comes right after number 9 on this list.
 After the hunter warns the young princess of the evil queen's intentions to have her killed, he urges her to run away and never come back.
-Traumatised by her experience, Snow White flees into the woods, where she is so frightened she hallucinates about monsters.
+Traumatized by her experience, Snow White flees into the woods, where she is so frightened she hallucinates monsters and beasts.